 Shred originally designed to delete file securely.
 It deletes a file securely, first overwriting it to hide its contents.
-However same can be used to erase hard disk.
-For example your hard disk name is /dev/sda (SCSI hard disk) then type following command:
+However, the same command can be used to erase hard disk.
+For example, if your hard drive named as /dev/sda, then type the following command:

 # shred -n 5 -vz /dev/sda